Summer flowering bulbs

 Collection: Organic cannas

-Canna indica , also known as Indian flower reed, is a striking perennial plant native to the tropical regions of America.
-It is especially loved for its large and colorful flowers, which range in shades of red, yellow, orange, and pink.
-The plant has large, green leaves that grow to about a meter in height, which add an exotic look to gardens and landscapes.
-Canna indica thrives in moist soil and sunny locations, making it an excellent choice for waterlogged areas.
+Canna indica, also known as Indian flower reed, is a striking perennial plant native to the tropical regions of the Americas.
+It is especially loved for its large and colorful flowers, which range in shades like red, yellow, orange, and pink.
+The plant has large green leaves that can grow about a meter high, giving gardens and landscapes an exotic appearance.
+Canna indica thrives in moist soil and sunny locations, making it an excellent choice for water-rich areas.

-A canna is not winter hardy.
-This means that the tubers can be pre-grown indoors from March.
-This gives a head start in growth and the cannas will flower earlier.
-The plants can be put outside after the Ice Saints (15 May), or earlier if the weather is good, but watch out for night frost, then they have to go back inside at night.
+A canna is not hardy, so the bulbs can be started indoors from March.
+This gives a growth head start and ensures that the cannas will bloom earlier.
+The plants can be moved outside after the ice saints (May 15), or even earlier if the weather is mild.
+However, be mindful of frost; if there’s a risk of frost, they should be brought inside at night.

-If you choose to wait to plant the canna tubers until after the frost, it is best to do so until May 15th.
-From then on, the tubers can be planted in the ground without any risk of frost and will flower approximately 60 to 90 days later.
-Plant the canna tuber with its new growth shoots upwards, just 2 to 3 centimeters below the ground and keep a distance of half a meter from tuber to tuber.
-The planting time is until June, for flowering in the same year
+If the bulbs are only planted after the frost has passed, May 15 is the ideal time.
+From then on, the bulbs can safely be planted without the risk of frost, and they will bloom about 60 to 90 days later.
+Plant the bulb with the new shoots facing upwards, about 2 to 3 centimeters below the ground, and keep a half-meter distance between the bulbs.
+The planting season continues through June for blooms that same year.

 Location

-A canna prefers a sunny spot in nutrient-rich, water-permeable, preferably calcareous, sandy soil.
+A canna prefers a sunny spot in nutrient-rich, well-drained, and preferably lime-rich sandy soil.

-It flowers for about 6 to 8 weeks.
-Let the leaves die off completely so that the plant can gather strength for the following year as long as possible.
+Keep the soil of the Canna always moist.
+Too dry soil can cause problems with growth and blooming.
+The plant blooms for about 6 to 8 weeks.
+Let the leaves completely die off so the plant can gather as much energy as possible for the next year.
 Cut the withered plant back to the ground in the fall.
-Protect the tubers that are planted in the open ground with leaves against light frost in the winter.
-In severe frost they should be stored frost-free in a dry place.
-The advantage of digging up is that the tuber can be divided every year.
+Bulbs left in the ground should be protected from light frost in winter with leaves.
+For severe frost, they should be stored in a frost-free, dry place.
+The advantage of digging them up is that the bulb can be divided each year.

 Feed the plant several times a year for optimal results.
-The canna is a fast growing plant that can use a lot of nutrition.
+The canna is a fast-growing plant that requires a lot of nutrients.

-In the autumn, the tubers continue to grow well.
-Do not remove the tubers from the ground too early for propagation.
-Just before the first frost is the best time.
-The canna tubers can best be divided in the spring when the tubers are put back in the ground.
-This prevents damage to the tuber, where mold can form during storage in the winter.
-It is best to store the tubers in a layer of peat or sand in the winter.
+In the fall, the bulbs grow well.
+Do not dig up the bulbs too early for propagation; just before the first frost is the best time.
+The cannas should only be divided in the spring, when they are replanted.
+This prevents damage to the bulb, where mold may develop during winter storage.
+Store the bulbs in a layer of peat or sand over the winter.

 Edible

-The tubers of Canna indica are very starchy.
-The taste is similar to sweet potato and the leaves give a lemony taste when grilled or steamed.
+The bulbs of the Canna indica are high in starch and taste similar to sweet potatoes.
+The leaves give a lemony flavor when grilled or steamed.

 Origin of the Canna indica

-The Canna indica is originally from Central and South America.
-The name 'flower reed' is derived from the Celtic word; 'cana', which is a type of reed.
+The Canna indica originates from Central and South America.
+The name 'flower reed' is derived from the Celtic word 'cana', meaning a type of reed.

-From January to June, organic canna tubers are available at Bloemoloog.nl.
-Delivery within 3 working days!
-From March to June, cannas are available at one of our markets .
-This season, only the Canna 'Cleopatra' is available.
+From January to June, organic canna bulbs are available at Bloemoloog.nl, with delivery starting mid-March!
+From March to June, cannas are also available at one of our markets.

 -